 - 5.11.1 In addition to notice, all County employees, unpaid interns and volunteers will receive Sexual Harassment Prevention Training.
 All elected and appointed officers, supervisory and managerial employees are required to attend at least two (2) hours of certified sexual harassment prevention training every two (2) years.
 Employees who are promoted to supervisory positions must complete such training within six (6) months of their promotion to a supervisory position.
-Department managers must provide the names of employees hired into, or promoted to supervisory positions for which they are responsible to their Department Training Coordinator to ensure compliance with this training requirement. - 5.11.2 The County further requires that non-supervisory employees, unpaid interns and volunteers receive sexual harassment prevention training every three (3) years.
-Department Training Coordinators are responsible for scheduling employees for the harassment training. - 5.11.3 To comply with Assembly Bill No. 2053 (2014), the County shall include in its training and education, a component related to prevention of abusive conduct.
+Department managers must provide the names of employees hired into, or promoted to supervisory positions for which they are responsible to their Department Training Coordinator to ensure compliance with this training requirement. - 5.11.2 All The County further requires that non-supervisory employees must receive at least one (1) hour of harassment training within six (6) months of hire and at least every two (2) years thereafter., The County further requires unpaid interns and volunteers receive sexual harassment prevention training every two three (23) years.
+Department Training Coordinators are responsible for scheduling employees for the harassment training. - 5.11.3 Extra-help employees, or any employees who are hired and anticipated to work less than six months are required to undergo the applicable supervisory or non-supervisory training within thirty (30) calendar days after the hire date or within one hundred (100) hours worked, whichever occurs first.
+Department Training Coordinators are responsible for scheduling employees for the harassment training. - 5.11.43 To comply with Assembly Bill No. 2053 (2014), the County shall include in its training and education, a component related to prevention of abusive conduct.
 The term "abusive conduct" means "conduct of an employer or employee in the workplace, with malice, that a reasonable person would find hostile, offensive, and unrelated to an employer's legitimate business interests.
 Abusive conduct may include repeated infliction of verbal abuse, such as the use of derogatory remarks, insults, and epithets, verbal or physical conduct that a reasonable person would find threatening, intimidating, or humiliating, or the gratuitous sabotage or undermining of a person's work performance.
 A single act shall not constitute abusive conduct, unless especially severe and egregious."
 [As defined in Government Code 12950.1(g)(2)]